 Almost half of all 18-34 year-olds expect a response within 12 hours on social media, and complaints to companies will be no different.

 Therefore, it’s incredibly important that you are able to locate and isolate these mentions of your brand as soon as possible.

 Low-end tools that are freely accessible online can provide you with the means to track such mentions, though become overwhelmed when looking at high volumes and afford very little in the form of categorisation, alerts and graphing.

 Coverage may also be patchy, meaning not all mentions are found, and you may find yourself juggling tools to keep track of forum, blog and news mentions, alongside the more commonly found tweets and Facebook posts.

-The top-end tools offer unparalleled data quality from around the web, meaning you can track every mention of your brand in real-time, accompanied by added meta-data, sentiment analysis and powerful analysis features.
+The top-end tools offer unparalleled data quality from around the web, meaning you can track every mention of your brand in real-time, accompanied by added meta-data, and powerful analysis features.